Generic Name: canakinumab (KAN a KIN ue mab)

 What is the most important information I should know about canakinumab?

-Canakinumab can lower blood cells that help your body fight infections.
 Serious and sometimes fatal infections may occur during treatment with canakinumab.
-Call your doctor right away if you have signs of infection such as: flu symptoms, cough, shortness of breath, weight loss, redness or swelling under your skin, or fever lasting 3 days or longer.
+Call your doctor right away if you have signs of infection such as: ongoing cough, fever lasting longer than 3 days, redness in one part of your body, or warmth or swelling under your skin.

 What should I discuss with my health care provider before receiving canakinumab?